 1. Accept that negative thoughts will happen.

-Have you ever found yourself trying to put a positive spin on something even somewhere as private as your journal or in a conversation with a trusted loved one?
+Have you ever found yourself trying to put a positive spin on something even somewhere as private as your journal or in a conversation with a trusted friend?
 This form of positivity bias happens because we consciously want to feel like we’re in control of our future and our lives.

 It might even feel like our negative thoughts are too evil to acknowledge, so we suppress them by trying to focus on the positive.
-Another factor is simply that negative thoughts make us feel bad.

 We tend to ruminate over negative thoughts and feelings that seem incomplete.
 An unresolved fight with a spouse or uncertainty over changes at the office can keep us up for nights on end.
 While we can’t control how another person will respond or what will happen tomorrow at work, we can control the time and energy we allow for these thoughts.